JefeDavis/surface-orientation/README.md

 	On install this program will replace your 10-evdev.conf and 50-wacom.conf files located at `/usr/share/X11/xorg-conf.d/`.
-	Your old files will be saved in .bak format within the same direcotry
+	Your old files will be saved in .bak format within the same direcotry AFTER INSTALL REBOOT YOUR DEVICE SO THAT THE DRIVERS MAY TAKE EFFECT.

 To install Orientation run